AlanNawzadAmin/alannawzadamin.github.io/README.md

   <div style="flex: 1; min-width: 200px;">
     <p>I'm Alan Nawzad Amin!
-    I build statistical tools for all types of biological sequence data, especially proteins, transcriptomics, and genomics.
+    I work on statistical models built on modern, large databases of biological sequences.
-    In particular, I build models and tests that 1) scale to massive modern datasets, 2) are provably flexible enough to fit this data, and 3) incorporate biological assumptions.</p>
+    My projects either build models that can leverage these datasets in new ways, or seek to understand why these models work.</p>
     <p><strong>Bio:</strong> I am a faculty fellow at the Courant Institute at New York University, working with the <a href="https://cims.nyu.edu/~andrewgw/">Wilson lab</a>.
     In the summer of 2023, I was a postdoc at <a href="https://www.jura.bio">Jura bio</a>.
     I completed my PhD in the Harvard Systems Biology program supervised by <a href="https://www.deboramarkslab.com/">Debora Marks</a> in 2023.